 Fr.
-Jack, professor of New Testament studies, holds a Ph.D. degree from the Aristotle University of Thessaloniki, and studied for 3 years as Visiting Fellow at the Eberhard-Karls-Universität in Tübingen, Germany.
+Jack holds a PhD degree from the Aristotle University of Thessaloniki, and studied for 3 years as Visiting Fellow at the Eberhard-Karls-Universität in Tübingen, Germany.

-He is the Dean of the Saint John of Damascus Institute of Theology and Director of the Ph.D.
-Program since September 2020.
-He has been teaching at the St John of Damascus Institute of Theology - University of

-Balamand since 2000.
-Furthermore, he has been visiting Professor at many Orthodox Theological Faculties and Institutes over the world, e.g. University of Athens, Thessaloniki, IOCS (Cambridge) and St. Serge (Paris), University of North Eastern Finland, Theological School of the Church of Cyprus, et cetera.
+He has been teaching at the St John of Damascus Institute of Theology - University of Balamand since 2000.
+Furthermore, he has been visiting Professor at many Orthodox Theological Faculties and Institutes over the